alanning/meteor-velocity-quick-start/README.md

 5. Check out the stubs and tests in the `tests` directory and add your own!

+### Removing sample tests

+Meteor doesn't have a way to mark packages as 'run-once' so if you remove the sample tests, quick-start will add them back the next time the app runs.
+To avoid this, remove the quick-start package:

+`$ mrt remove velocity-quick-start`

+The test frameworks and velocity packages will remain.

 ### How to add a new test framework to this quick-start